Ryley Reynolds

-Ryley John Stephen Reynolds (born 30 August 2005) is an English professional footballer who plays as a midfielder for Kidderminster Harriers on loan from club Notts County.
+Ryley John Stephen Reynolds (born 30 August 2005) is an English professional footballer who plays as a midfielder for club Grimsby Town on loan from club Notts County.

 Career

 Reynolds played six games for Long Eaton United in the 2023–24 season, scoring one goal.
 He signed his first (two-year) professional contract with EFL League Two club Notts County in July 2024.
 He made his first-team debut on 24 September, in a 2–1 win at Burton Albion in the EFL Trophy.

-On 15 November 2024 he signed on a short term loan for Kidderminster Harriers and made his debut in the FA Trophy 2nd rd against Halesowen Town, Kidderminster won 2-1.
+On 15 November 2024, he signed on a short-term loan for Kidderminster Harriers and made his debut in the FA Trophy second round against Halesowen Town.
+Kidderminster won 2–1.
 His loan was later extended until the end of the season.

 On 5 August 2025, he returned to Kidderminster Harriers on a season-long loan.

+Reynolds was sent on loan to EFL League Two club Grimsby Town on 14 August 2026 for the season.